buhrmi/buhrmi/README.md

 ### Hi there 👋

 I'm buhrmi.
 A web developer.
-Someday I'll be a super famous [Twitch streamer](https://twitch.tv/buhrmitv).
-But probably not today.
+Someday I'll be a [Twitch streamer](https://twitch.tv/buhrmitv).
+But not tomorrow.

 ### Current projects